-The National Institute of Transparency, Access to Information and Personal Data Protection (INAI) is the data protection authority responsible for overseeing the Federal Law for the Protection of Personal Data.
+The National Institute of Transparency, Access to Information and Personal Data Protection (INAI) is the authority responsible for overseeing the Law.
 Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and individuals' right to privacy.
 The INAI has the authority to conduct investigations, review and sanction PII controllers and PII processors, and authorise, oversee and revoke certifying entities.